based2/KB/network/ip_filter.md

 block from any to 37.130.119.5
 # https://www.abuseipdb.com/check/
 block from any to 37.131.224.130
+# Russia Saint Petersburg, Sankt-Peterburg https://www.abuseipdb.com/check/
+block from any to 37.139.53.70
 # https://threatfox.abuse.ch/browse/malware/win.amadey/ xyl.lat
 block from any to 37.139.129.124
 # https://threatfox.abuse.ch/browse/malware/win.redline_stealer/